Nastel/JESL/README.md

 The simulator can be run in one of two modes:

 	1. Simulation (simulation type: `run`)
-	   Runs default simulation file (`sims/order-process.xml`) and sends the tracking data to the JESL Event Sink and/or writes the tracking data to the specified file.
+	   Runs a user specified simulation file (e.g. `sims/order-process.xml`) and sends the tracking data to the JESL Event Sink and/or writes the tracking data to the specified file.
 In this mode, the simulator can be configured to run the simulation file a specified number of iterations, optionally generating unique correlators and tags for each iteration of the simulation file (appends a unique value to end of defined correlator and tags in simulation definition file).

 	2. Replay (simulation type: `replay`)
 	   Reads previously-saved tracking data from the specified file